-Reformed and always reforming...
-As we celebrate Reformation Sunday this weekend and dedicate our 2015 Stewardship pledges we honor the rich history of our faith journey and those whom God has called to embrace and lead us.
-In the giving of our financial resources, we become a part of something larger than our individual lives and we speak to the joy and privilege of being a part of the mystery of God's kingdom in this time and place.
-In this tangible expression of our faith we sow seeds which have the potential of growing into branches of service and hospitality...and, perhaps most importantly, we open our hearts and minds to God's spirit by embracing our mortality and shared life within this faith community.
+As we dedicate our stewardship pledges each year on Reformation Sunday, we honor the rich history of our evolving faith journey and, in a time when science beacons us to refrain from embracing, we remember those whom God has called to embrace us and has chosen to lead us in reform and spirit-led change.
+In the giving of our financial resources, we become a part of something larger than our individual lives and we speak to the joy and privilege of being a part of the church, frail and fallible as we are, in this time and place.
+In this tangible expression of our faith, we are still, we affirm the One to whom we belong in life and in death, and we embrace our mortality and the life we share within this faith community.
 We come into our own when we give of ourselves in ways that are sacrificial and meaningful.
 We come into our own when we lose those we love and when we let go of that which is beyond our control.